Our Islands have a rich and varied heritage shaped by many different time periods, people and events.

 Sausmarez Manor

-• The Islands only stately home, Sausmarez Manor is filled with the history of the Island and the family who have owned it for more than 800 years.
-There are house tours, a sculpture park, a 9-hole pitch and putt course, a subtropical woodland garden and a miniature railway all within the grounds, as well as a cafe serving homemade food and drinks.
+- Guernsey's only stately home, Sausmarez Manor is filled with the history of the island and the family who have owned it for more than 800 years.
+There are house tours, a sculpture park, a 9-hole pitch and putt course, a subtropical woodland garden and a miniature railway all within the grounds.

 Ancient Sites